Career Growth and Strategy Promotions, Raises and Negotiations

 The Plan

 You must stop acting like just an employee and start acting like someone who helps the business succeed.
+Gallup research shows that managers account for 70% of the variance in team engagement.
+That means your manager's priorities should be your priorities.
 Instead of getting better at your current tasks, look up to see the specific problems that keep your manager worried.
 A promotion is given when you show you can take on your boss's worries, not just handle your own work.

 The Action Step